adiyoss/StructED/README.md

 GENERAL PARAMETERS
 =====

  - train_path: the path to the training set data - Mandatory
  - w_output: output file of the weights vector (model)
  - type: the algorithm type - Mandatory
- 								 0 - Passive Aggressive
+ 	- 0 - Passive Aggressive
-								 1 - SVM
+ 	- 1 - SVM
-								 2 - Direct Loss
+ 	- 2 - Direct Loss
-								 3 - CRF
+ 	- 3 - CRF
-								 4 - Ramp Loss
+ 	- 4 - Ramp Loss
-								 5 - Probit Loss
+ 	- 5 - Probit Loss
-								 6 - RankSVM

  - task: the cost/loss function number - Mandatory
  - epoch: the number of epochs on the data - Mandatory

- - task_param:							 cost/loss parameters if needed - Optional
+ - task_param: cost/loss parameters if needed, can store multiple parameters splited by (;) - optional
  - kernel: kernel type, and parameters(i.e sigma) - Optional
- 								 0 - poly 2 degree
+ 	- 0 - poly 2 degree
-								 1 - 2nd taylor approximation for RBF
+	- 1 - 2nd taylor approximation for RBF - setting the sigma value can be done like that: kernel:1:19
-								 2 - 3nd taylor approximation for RBF
+	- 2 - 3nd taylor approximation for RBF - setting the sigma value can be done like that: kernel:2:19
  - init_w: the path for the initial weights - Optional
  - phi: feature function type - Mandatory
  - prediction: prediction function, should implement also the loss-augmented function - Mandatory

- - reader:							 reader type - Mandatory
+ - reader: db reader type - Mandatory
- - writer:							 writer type - Mandatory
+ - writer: db writer type - Mandatory
- 								 for both reader and writer
+	- for both reader and writer
-								 use 0 for standard form
+		- use 0 for standard form
-								 use 1 for standard rank form (as Letor 3.0)
+ - isAvg: boolean that indicates whether to average the weights vector - optional, default is 0
  - size_of_vector: size of vector after the feature mapping functions - Mandatory

 SPECIFIC - ALGORITHM DEPENDENT
 ===